top of page

 Whether or not fertility was part of the picture, many women describe:

-• A disconnection from their body
+• a sense of disconnection from their body

-• A loss of identity
+• a quiet loss of identity

-Listen: You are not broken for grieving.
-You are brave for even acknowledging it.
+You are not broken for grieving.

 Real Talk & Final Bite